AlRodriguezGar14/the-c-programming-language-exercises/README.md

-Repository with practice exercises of the book The C Programming language (2nd ed.).
+Repository with my own version and interpretation of some of the exercises from the book The C Programming language (2nd ed.).